peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 **Returns:**

-* A list of addresses, in the order in which they appear in this message's header fields of the given name.
+* A list of addresses, in the order in which they appear in this message's header fields of the specified name.

 **Throws:**